Fadnavis to meet Amit Shah in Delhi today as Maharashtra impasse continues

 The state government had earlier put the crop area damaged at 54.22 lakh hectares.

-Incidentally, earlier in the day, the Sena's Rajya Sabha MP Sanjay Raut had raised the "mysterious silence" of Shah, who heads the BJP, on the deadlock over formation of government.
+Incidentally, earlier in the day, the Sena's Rajya Sabha MP Sanjay Raut had raised the "mysterious silence" of Shah, who heads the BJP, on the deadlock over formation of the government.

 The term of the current Maharashtra Legislative Assembly ends on November 9.